Charles Murigande

 Charles Murigande (born August 15, 1958) is a Rwandan political veteran (currently in retirement) who served in the government of Rwanda as Minister of Foreign Affairs from 2002 to 2008, as Minister of Governmental Affairs from 2008 to 2009, and as Minister of Education from 2009 to 2011.
 His last position was a Deputy Vice-Chancellor in charge of Institutional Advancement of the University of Rwanda.
-Prior to being appointed to his current post, he served as Ambassador of Rwanda to Japan with concurrent accreditation to Australia, New Zealand, Thailand and the Philippines from August 2011 to April 2015.Currently, Ambassador Charles Murigande is the Chairman of the Kepler College’s Governance Council(Rwanda).
+Prior to being appointed to his current post, he served as Ambassador of Rwanda to Japan with concurrent accreditation to Australia, New Zealand, Thailand and the Philippines from August 2011 to April 2015.
+Murigande is the Chairman of the Kepler College’s Governance Council.

 Early life and education

 Murigande was born in Butare, Rwanda.
 In 1960 following the civil strife that preceded Rwanda's independence, his family fled to Burundi, where he grew up as refugee.
 He did his primary, secondary and part of his university education in Burundi.
 He did his graduate and post-graduate studies in Belgium where he obtained in 1986 (with the Greatest Distinction/Sum Cum Laude), a Ph.D in Mathematics from the Facultés Universitaires Notre Dame de la Paix, in Namur.